-- (A) Failure to Respond and Default Judgment - (1) The Tribal Court shall enter a default judgment and may impose additional sanctions against a person who is served with a citation, fails to pay the fine amount, and fails to appear at the hearing on the citation. - (B) Burden of Proof
+- (A) Failure to Respond and Default Judgment - (1) The Tribal Court shall enter a default judgment and impost additional sanctions against a person who is served with a citation; and - a.
+Fails to pay the fine amount or request a hearing within the time periods set forth in Section 10.01 above; or - b.
+Fails to appear at a hearing that he or she has requested.

+(B) Burden of Proof

 The burden of proof shall be on the Tribe, however, the citation and any additional reports submitted by the Tribal Police Officer shall constitute presumptive evidence of the respective facts contained in those documents.
-In cases where the defendant contests the citation, the standard of proof shall be clear and convincing evidence.
+In cases where the defendant contests the citation the standard of proof shall be clear and convincing evidence.